StackVista/stackstate-docs/setup/otel/troubleshooting.md

    - Collector -> StackState
  - Collector can send data to StackState?
 URL correct and accessible?
 Should be different endpoint than agent receiver
  - Collector has correct api key?
 No 403/401 responses logged?
+ - Telemetry for pods using host networking not showing up
+ - No trace data?
+Can k8sattributes be added correctly?
+Check log file